Before you start

 - A new Windows Mixed Reality ready PC or a Windows Mixed Reality compatible PC running Windows 10 Version 1709 or later.

-- Display, USB, and Bluetooth adapters (if required)
+- Display, USB, and Bluetooth adapters (if not built into headset or computer)

-- Motion Controllers, an Xbox controller, or a mouse and keyboard
+- Either motion Controllers, an Xbox controller, or a mouse and keyboard

-- Headphones with a mic (if your HMD doesn't have them built in)
+- Headphones with a microphone (if your HMD doesn't have them built in)

 - An internet connection